Trends in Cybersecurity

 TREND #2: Artificial Intelligence (AI) will play an increasingly important role on both sides of the cyberwar battlefield – as threat actors access malicious AI and organizations move to more proactive and preemptive cybersecurity strategies.

 The use of AI in cyber threat intelligence will escalate in 2023.
 Why now, since AI has been in play for several years?
 Historically, criminals have embraced technologies a few years after launch when the technology has become easy to use.
 We are now at a point where teenagers can use scripts found on GitHub to do basic AI and use them for constructive purposes.
-Threat actors can use AI for an advanced ‘credential stuffing’ attack, in which they can recognize password patterns to generate password guesses for different systems.
-AI in Proactive and Pre-emptive Cybersecurity (the good guys): To respond to the escalation by threat actors and criminals using malicious AI, the government and enterprise organizations must use NLP and AI to move to proactive cybersecurity and move away from a reliance on past reactive approaches.
+Threat actors can use AI for an advanced ‘credential stuffing’ attack, in which they can recognize patterns in passwords to generate password guesses for different systems.
+AI in Proactive and Pre-emptive Cybersecurity (the good guys): To respond to the escalation by threat actors and criminals using malicious AI, the government and enterprise organizations will need to use NLP and AI to move to proactive cybersecurity and move away from a reliance on past reactive approaches.

 In 2023 – Automation using AI will play an essential role in Proactive Cybersecurity.
 Currently, the threat numbers are daunting.
 It’s a needle in the haystack situation to determine which threats matter.
 AI detects real threats and builds proper defenses that send resources to the right place at the right time – around chatter and tracking the discourse between threat actors.
 Combining automation, advanced analytics, and rich vulnerability to exploit intelligence addresses all phases of the Common Vulnerabilities and Exposures (CVE) lifecycle.